dmitryvinn/dvinnik.dev/src/data/events/2022/devtalks/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'DevTalks'
-description: 'The largest expo conference for software developers and IT professionals in Romania.'
+description: 'The largest expo conference for software developers and IT professionals in Romania, gathering over 8000 participants from all over the world.'
 date: '2022-06-08'
 tags: ['oss']
 published: true